kanonenfutter/njodel/README.md

 ### Location
 <s>You can't change the location yet.
 Since the built-in auth token is linked the location of the real device.</s> Use `jodel.py`.

+### Account Revalidation
+You account's access tokens expires after a while.
+Revalidate your account by running `jodel_account.bat` or `jodel.py`

 ## Disclaimer